So you’ve tried everything but can’t get rid of drain flies.

 It’s important to understand that you must destroy all eggs, larvae, and adult moth flies in order to prevent them from coming back after a few days or weeks.

-Here are the most common places:
+Here are the most common places where drain flies can come from:

 - bathroom and sink drains